Children and young people's mental health helplines

+Life’s tough, we know that.
+It can throw a lot your way and make it hard to know what the hell to do with it all.
+So, welcome to The Mix.
 Whether you’re 13, 25, or any age in between, we’re here to take on the embarrassing problems, weird questions, and please-don’t-make-me-say-it-out-loud thoughts you have.
 We give you the information and support you need to deal with it all.
 Because you can.
 Because you’re awesome.
-We’ll connect you to experts and your peers who’ll give you the support and tools you need to take on any challenge you’re facing.
-We’re a free and confidential multi-channel service.
-That means that you choose how you access our support, without the worry of anyone else finding out.

 PapyrusHOPELINEUK – 0800 068 4141www.papyrus-uk.org

 Worried about someone...Support for anyone under 35 experiencing thoughts of suicide, or anyone concerned that a young person may be experiencing thoughts of suicide.

 Shout is the UK’s first free 24/7 text service for anyone in crisis anytime, anywhere.
 It’s a place to go if you’re struggling to cope and you need immediate help.

 Students Against Depressionwww.studentdepression.org Developed in consultation with students who have been affected by depression, low mood or suicidal thoughts.
 Many of their stories and suggestions are included on the site.

 The Hub of Hope is the UK’s leading mental health support database.
 It brings local, national, peer, community, charity, private and NHS mental health support and services together in one place.
 We want to ensure that all of us - no matter what we are experiencing, or how we see and understand our experiences - feel welcome on the Hub of Hope.